 2018 brings a healthy mix of new endeavours and some injections of fresh energy into ongoing ones.
 The UFQ have plenty of exciting plans afoot, with the preparations for our next album (studio album number four and our seventh in total!) and plans for touring at home and abroad over the next couple of years coming along really promisingly.
 2019 will be our tenth year - without saying too much, I'm very much looking forward to some huge new ventures to celebrate that - keep your eyes peeled as we have some surprises for you!

 My sideman work continues with BBC Folk Award winners Greg Russell and Ciaran Algar and I'm looking forward to more of that this year.
-Recent session work has seen me appearing on two very different albums, Dan Walsh's latest solo offering and a long awaited jazz release from Chris Bowden.
+I'm also very pleased to have been invited to join Jacqui McShee for an exciting new Pentangle focused acoustic lineup, opening for Steeleye Span at a few gigs in October.
+Recent recording work has seen me appearing on two very different albums, Dan Walsh's latest solo offering and a long awaited jazz release from Chris Bowden.